Health insurance in Costa Rica

 Dues in Costa Rica

 Costa Rica has set up a public healthcare system that is exclusive to Costa Rican citizens who are most in financial need.
-This means that all employed residents and expatriates must pay for access to healthcare.
+This means that all employed residents and expatriates must pay to access healthcare.
 As an expatriate, you will never be able to benefit from Costa Rica’s free healthcare system.
 To stay in Costa Rica, you must prove that you have sufficient income.
-You will therefore have to pay the same contributions as Costa Ricans to the “Caja Costarricense de Seguro Social (CCSS)”, also known as “the Fund”.
+This means you’ll have to pay the same contributions as Costa Ricans to the “Caja Costarricense de Seguro Social (CCSS)”, also known as “the Fund”.
 Contributions vary according to your salary (between 7% and 11%).
 As a retiree in Costa Rica, the amount of contributions will be assessed against the initial financial sum you declared when you applied for your visa.

-In Costa Rica, there are three types of medical facilities:
+In Costa Rica, there are three types of medical infrastructure:

 The ebais are the basic health care teams considered to be the Caisse’s first line of health care, grouped together in medical centers.
-They are made up of at least one doctor, one orderly and one primary care medical records technical assistant.
+They are made up of at least one doctor, one orderly and one primary care technical assistant in medical records.

 How do I consult a general practitioner or specialist in Costa Rica?

-First of all, you can easily visit a GP in a hospital or clinic.
-Once on site, waiting times can be quite long in an ebais.
+Firstly, you can go to an ebais or clinic to consult a general practitioner easily.
+Once you’re there, the waiting time can be quite long in an ebais.
 You’ll pay between $40 and $60 for a consultation with a general practitioner, with medication included in the cost.
 You’ll find ebais in almost every major city in Costa Rica, open from 7am to 4pm.
 It is strongly recommended that you arrive early, as the majority of the population go exclusively to the public sector for health care.

 Private consultations